South Island Family Itinerary: Two Weeks / 14 Days© Pixabay

 Travel time: 2 hrs 45 mins

-A pie from the Fairlie Bakehouse is mandatory before you finally arrive in Lake Tekapo where you can soak in the blue lake and Southern Alps scenery or soak in the hot pools of Tekapo Springs.
+A Kiwi-style savoury pie from the Fairlie Bakehouse is mandatory before you finally arrive in Lake Tekapo, where you can soak in the blue lake and Southern Alps scenery or soak in the Tekapo Springs.
 The latter also includes a kiddies’ water play area, as well as large waterslides in summer and ice skating in winter.

-Enjoy one night in your Tekapo accommodation (which you’ll need to book early due to the limited choice).
+Enjoy one night in your Tekapo accommodation, which you’ll need to book in advance due to the limited availability.

 Family Activities in Lake Tekapo